homebrew-bionics/oslsim/README.md

 <img src="./oslsim_banner.gif" width="840">

-A ROS package that provides the necessary interfaces to simulate the Open-source leg (OSL) proposed by the **Neurobionics Lab at UM** to unify the research field of prosthetic leg controls.
+A ROS package that provides the necessary interfaces to simulate the Open-source leg (OSL) proposed by the **Neurobionics Lab at the University of Michigan** to unify the research field of prosthetic leg controls.
 OSL is a robust and relatively inexpensive system that can be easily manufactured, assembled, and controlled.
 OSL is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/deed.en_US).
 To know more, visit https://opensourceleg.com

 ## Getting Started